y82/nginx-wiki/source/modules/audio_track.rst

 Audio Track for HTTP Live Streaming
 ===================================

-This nginx module generates audio track for hls streams on the fly.
+This NGINX module generates an audio track for HTTP Live Streaming (HLS) streams on the fly.

 Available on :github:`GitHub <flavioribeiro/nginx-audio-track-for-hls-module>`

 Why?
 ----

-Apple HTTP Live Streaming (HLS) has being adopted for almost all video stream players, and one of their recommendations is to serve an audio-only track to users that have experiencing bad bandwidth connections.
+Apple HTTP Live Streaming (HLS) has been adopted on almost all video stream players, and one of Apple's recommendations is to serve an audio-only track to users who are experiencing bad performance because of bandwidth limitations.

-This module aims to serve audio-only track directly on nginx, without the necessity to pre-demux the stream on Video On Demand (VoD) scenarios or the overhead and occupation of one stream output on the encoder side for live streams.
+This module aims to serve the audio-only track directly on NGINX, without the need to pre-demux the stream on video-on-demand (VoD) scenarios, or the overhead and occupation of one stream output on the encoder side for live streams.

 How?
 ----

-Using a combination of nginx locations with simple scripts written in Lua and this module, it's possible to generate the entire audio track on Nginx.
+Using a combination of NGINX locations with simple scripts written in Lua and this module, it's possible to generate the entire audio track on NGINX.
 Look at how things are done.

 A viewer requests the master playlist, and the response is modified.
-A simple lua script gets the first stream of the list and add an audio-playlist at the end:
+A simple Lua script gets the first stream of the list and adds an audio playlist at the end:

 .. code-block:: nginx